esilberw/raytracingproblem.github.io/README.md

 • δ : Q × Γ → Q × Γ is the transition function.
 • q0 ∈ Q is the start state.
 • qaccept ∈ Q is the accepting state.
-• qreject ∈ Q is the rejecting state, where qaccept̸ = qreject
+• qreject ∈ Q is the rejecting state, where qaccept̸=qreject

 A basic Turing Machine is therefore a machine with a tape which will contain the word w (the problem instance) to read, a reading head position and control states.
 The machine will move state depending on the